It all comes down to how you are using it.

 Modafinil when taken in low doses over long periods of time is not dangerous.

-There will be no serious side effects, and there will be no serious health problems associated with it either unless you take it at extreme high doses continuously for one year or longer.
+There will be no serious side effects, and there will be no serious health problems associated with it either unless you take it at extremely high doses continuously for one year or longer.

 That being said, I'm not a doctor and everyone is different, so do your own due diligence before jumping on the Modafinil-hype-train.